 \subsection{Convergence of the free energy}

-We state now a result about the aymptotic behavior of the partition function Z of the dimer model on contracting square-hexagon graphs (defined in Proposition~\ref{p16}), subject to some regularity for the sequence of signartures describing the boundary of the graph.
+We state now a result about the asymptotic behavior of the partition function Z of the dimer model on contracting square-hexagon graphs (defined in Proposition~\ref{p16}), subject to some regularity for the sequence of signatures describing the boundary of the graph.
 This partition function then grows exponentially with $N^2$, where $N$ is the size of the graph, and the exponential growth rate

 is called the \emph{free energy}.

 Let us introduce first some definition to state the hypotheses for the convergence result: